Let’s begin by reviewing what we know… and should know about interviews.

 - If you can work with them, and if they can work with you.

 The purpose of an interview—from your point of view (i.e., as an applicant for the position) is to assess:

 - If you can do the job, and

 As you prepare for, and participate in interviews, it is helpful to keep these in mind.

-You have worked hard to get to this point in the hiring process, but you will have to work even harder to demonstrate why you are the best candidate for the position, and how you will contribute to the company’s success.
+You have worked hard to get to this point in the hiring process, and you will have to work even harder to demonstrate why you are the best candidate for the position, and how you will contribute to the company’s success.
 And, you will need to do so in a way that engages the interviewer.

-While this can feel like a daunting task, it is helpful to break the interview process into 3 steps: Before, During and After.
+It is helpful to break the interview process into 3 steps: Before, During and After.

-In this article we will begin to address the preparation work that is required in the Before stage.
+We will begin to address the preparation work that is required in the Before stage.
 Your job is to:

 - Anticipate the questions you will be asked, and practice your responses